-Poster for the exhibition at the Librairie La Hune, Paris, on the occasion of the publication of Sur Marcel Duchamp by Robert Lebel, 1959 $25\frac{9}{16} \times 19^{11}/{16}$ in.
+at the Poster for the exhibition at the Librairie La Hune, Paris, on the occasion of the publication of Sur Marcel Duchamp by Robert Lebel, 1959 $25^{9}/{16} \ge 19^{11}/{16}$ in.
 (65 x 50 cm)

-Poster for Duchamp's retrospective exhibition at the Pasadena Art Museum, Pasadena, California, 1963 $34\frac{7}{16}$ x $27\frac{3}{16}$ in.
-(87.5 x 69 cm) Poster for the exhibition "Editions de et sur Marcel Duchamp" at the Galerie Givaudan, Paris, June 8-September 30, $^{1967}{27\frac{3}{8} \times 18^{15}\!\!/{\!16}}$ in.
-(69.5 x 48 cm)
+tion at the Pasadena Art Museum, Pasadena, California, 1963 34 $\frac{7}{16}$ x 27 $\frac{3}{16}$ in.
+(87.5 x 69 cm) Poster for the exhibition "Editions de et sur Marcel Duchamp" at the Galerie Givaudan, Paris, June 8-September 30,

 BIBLIOGRAPHY

 Bernard Karpel

 FORTUNATELY, considerable information has been published on Duchamp, documentation to which the present compiler contributed as early as 1949 (bibl.
 105) and as late as 1971 (bibl.
 54).
 Within recent years, substantial data have accumulated in distinctive, almost magisterial works, notably Lebel (bibl.
 51-52) and Schwarz (bibl.
 53).
 For all practical purposes, their listings may be considered, if not total, exhaustive in scope.
 One must rate equally significant the scholarly bibliography compiled by Poupard-Lieussou for the definitive anthology Marchand du Sel (bibl.
 8), along with the expansive data contained in the doctoral dissertation by Steefel (bibl.
 66).
 Unfortunately, no detailed inventory has been made available for the archives of primarily unpublished materials in the Bibliothèque Littéraire Jacques Doucet in Paris, the Dreier and Stettheimer collections at Yale University, the Arensberg archive at the Francis Bacon Library and the Philadelphia Museum of Art, or the comprehensive holdings of Arturo Schwarz in Milan.
 Other references containing bibliographies, especially the vital contributions of the collectors and the museums-e.g., Chicago (bibl.
 149), London (bibl.
 72), and New York (bibl.
 74)-are not overlooked in the following citations, which for convenience are presented in these groupings:

 WRITINGS BY DUCHAMP

-Collections and Major Texts (bibl.
+- Collections and Major Texts (bibl.
 1-11) Selected Articles and Miscellanea (bibl.
-12-21)

-Interviews and Conversations (bibl.
+- 12-21) Interviews and Conversations (bibl.
 22-40)

 Films, Recordings, and Tapes (bibl.
 41-50)

-Comprehensive Studies: Oeuvre Catalogs (bibl.
+- COMPREHENSIVE STUDIES: Oeuvre Catalogs (bibl.
 51-53)

-Monographs and Dissertations (bibl.
+- Monographs and Dissertations (bibl.
 54-68)

 Individual Exhibitions (bibl.
 69-78) Special Numbers (bibl.
-79-87)
+79-87) Articles and Reviews (bibl.
+88-130)

-ARTICLES AND REVIEWS (bibl.
-88-130) GENERAL REFERENCES (bibl.
+GENERAL REFERENCES (bibl.
 131-197)

 WRITINGS BY DUCHAMP

 For a comprehensive list of 188 citations, see Schwarz (bibl.
 53).

 COLLECTIONS AND MAJOR TEXTS - Boîte de 1914.
 [1913-14?].
 Manuscript notes and one drawing.
 Original and three photocopies.
 Reprinted (one illus.) in Marchand du Sel, pp. 29-33 (bibl.
 8). - 2.
 L'Opposition et les cases conjuguées sont réconciliées.
 Par M. Duchamp et V. Halberstadt.
-Paris and Brussels: Edition de l'Echiquier, 1932.
-Limited edition on chess written with V. Halberstadt.
+Paris and Brussels: Edition de l'Echiquier, 1932. - Limited edition on chess written with V. Halberstadt.
 Text in French, English, and German.
 Portion published in Le Surréalisme au Service de la Révolution (Paris), no. 2, October 1930, pp. 18-19, and Marchand du Sel (bibl.
-8) between pp. 184 and 185.
-3. La Mariée mise à nu par ses célibataires, même.
-Paris: Edition Rrose Sélavy, 1934.
-Facsimile notes from 1911-15 in box covered with green flock paper (Boîte verte).
-Edition of 300 generally called the Green Box, containing 94 documents-photographs, drawings, manuscripts-in varying, irregular sizes.
+8) between pp. 184 and 185. - 3.
+La Mariée mise à nu par ses célibataires, même.
+Paris: Edition Rrose Sélavy, 1934. - Facsimile notes from 1911-15 in box covered with green flock paper (Boîte verte).
+Edition of 300 generally called the Green Box, containing 94 documents photographs, drawings, manuscripts-in varying, irregular sizes.
 Also published in book format as bibl.
-7, 9.
-4. Rrose Sélavy.
+7, 9. - 4.
+Rrose Sélary.
 Paris: Editions G.L.M., 1939.